 The University of Cambridge is an institute of higher learning.

-secondary education, such as a high school, secondary school, or gymnasium[citation needed].
+Higher education, also called tertiary, third stage or post secondary education, is the non-compulsory educational level following the completion of a school providing a secondary education, such as a high school, secondary school, or gymnasium[citation needed].
 Tertiary education is normally taken to include undergraduate and postgraduate education, as well as vocational education and training.
 Colleges and universities are the main institutions that provide tertiary education.
 Collectively, these are sometimes known as tertiary institutions.Tertiary education generally results in the receipt of certificates, diplomas, or academic degrees.

-undergraduate level (sometimes referred to as tertiary education) and the graduate (or postgraduate) level (sometimes referred to as graduate school).
+Higher education includes teaching, research and social services activities of universities, and within the realm of teaching, it includes both the undergraduate level (sometimes referred to as tertiary education) and the graduate (or postgraduate) level (sometimes referred to as graduate school).
 Higher education in that country generally involves work towards a degree-level or foundation degree qualification.
 In most developed countries a high proportion of the population (up to 50%) now enter higher education at some time in their lives.
 Higher education is therefore very important to national economies, both as a significant industry in its own right, and as a source of trained and educated personnel for the rest of the economy.